matthewmetzgerx/pyStockSeeder/README.md

 ## How to Run It
 This application is very simple to set up and run if you follow the instructions here:

-1. clone this repository to your computer in a directory that is easy to access from the command line (Conda, Cmder, Powershell, etc.).
-It should run on a Mac or Linux environment probably much easier that Windows but I haven't tested it yet.
+1. Clone this repository to your computer in a directory that is easy to access from the command line (Conda, Cmder, Powershell, etc.).
+It should run on a Mac or Linux environment probably much easier than Windows but I haven't tested it yet.

 2. As mentioned above, make sure that Python and the suggested libraries are installed.
 I could explain this but there is much better info on the internet and it will save us both time if I don't.